Address: Chancery Lane, Retford, Nottinghamshire, DN22 6DF

 UK’s Best Park 2019 East Midlands Winner

-Kings Park has again been crowned the Regional Winner of the UK’s Best Park 2019.
+Kings Park was crowned the Regional Winner of the UK’s Best Park 2019.
 A total of 17 local parks and green spaces were nominated and then championed by park users, communities, Friends of groups, landowners and elected representatives as part of the public vote.

 The park first received this nationally recognised award in 2007 when once again it was chosen as regional winner.

 In the People's Choice Award for 2013 (organised by The Keep Britain Tidy group), Kings Park was voted Britain's 5th Favourite Green Space/Park.